adamkennedy/Mesovator/README.md

 Elevator control is an interesting problem domain for a speed-implementation test.

-To provide a general grounding in the field identified and purchased one of the definitive books on the field, *Elevator Traffic Handbook: Theory and Practice* by Dr Gina Barney (Kindle Edition.
-Physical would be nicer but $200+ is a little pricey)
+To provide a general grounding I identified and purchased one of the definitive books on the field, *Elevator Traffic Handbook: Theory and Practice* by Dr Gina Barney (Kindle Edition.
+Physical would be nicer but $200+ was a little pricey)

 http://www.amazon.com/Elevator-Traffic-Handbook-Theory-Practice-ebook/dp/B000SH1ZS6/ref=tmm_kin_title_popover?ie=UTF8&qid=1427069026&sr=8-2